goldenhelix/sentieon-long-reads/README.md

+> **DEPRECATED:** This repository is deprecated.
+Please use https://github.com/goldenhelix/sentieon-secondary-analysis/ going forward.
+This README and the repository is retained for reference only.

 # Sentieon Long Reads

 This repository contains workflows for long-read genomic analysis using Sentieon's genomics tools.
 For detailed information about Sentieon's tools and algorithms, please refer to the [Sentieon Manual](https://support.sentieon.com/manual/).